 Licences are provided under licence agreements.
 In respect of provided licences, the performance obligation is to allow other entities to use the trademark or any other copyright of Česká zbrojovka a.s.
 The price is determined as a combination of one-time fixed price for the provision of a licence and a share on sales achieved based on the granted licence (a fixed amount per unit sold or a share on sales).
-If the Group does not undertake to further develop the subject of the licence or allow the licence.
+If the Group does not undertake to further develop the subject of the licence or allow the licensee to access further modifications, the performance obligation is satisfied at the moment from which the licensee can use the licence.
 Revenue from the sale of rights to access licenses (license fees) is accounted for an ongoing basis and is not recognized as revenue as it is not generated in the ordinary course of the Group's business.